How is your credit score calculated? More importantly, how do you make sure that it's in the best shape possible?

 By the time you receive a second or third letter reminding you of late payment, your credit score would have dropped.
 This will happen whether or not the bank waives lay payment fines.

 For credit cards, always repay at least the minimum sum, before the billing cycle ends.
 At SingSaver, we recommend that credit card bills be repaid in full every month in order to save on interest repayments.

 For loans such as mortgages or personal instalment loans, inform your bank early if you think you may miss payments.
 Alternatively, speak to a credit counsellor.
-It is possible that the bank will work out an alternative repayment scheme (debt restructuring), which will do less damage to your credit rating.
+It is possible that the bank will work out a repayment scheme (debt restructuring), which will do less damage to your credit rating.

 2. Avoid multiple loan enquiries in quick succession